 Admission Requirements & Details

 The admissions information below may provide a better idea of the candidates Brandeis University accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students that were accepted, as well as any AP college credits that may be transferred.
-This information can be used to have a better understanding of your chances of getting accepted to Brandeis University.
+The details may include admissions application requirements and recommendations, as well as any AP college credits that may be transferred.

 College Credits Accepted

 - AP Course Credits

 The total student enrollment at Brandeis University is about 5,800, with undergraduate students making up about 63% of the total student population and graduate students making up the rest.

 The items listed below are for informational purposes only and may not represent current tuition, fees, and expenses.

 - The estimated tuition range is around $48,000-$57,000 per year